 - Who is authorised by the company to execute documents via the seal

 The seal can only be used by the person who is authorised to do so.
 It’s best to store it securely – for example in a locked cabinet – to prevent misuse.
-The company should also maintain an official record of use of the seal, in the form of a register of sealings.
-This will usually be kept with the company’s statutory registers at the registered office address (or, in some cases, a single alternative inspection location).
+The company should also maintain an official record of use of the seal.
+This register of sealings will usually be kept with the company’s statutory registers.
+This will be either at the registered office address or a single alternative inspection location.

-Maintaining a written record in this way helps to control the company seal’s use, protecting the company from its unauthorised usage and supporting the validity of legitimate sealings.
+Maintaining a written record in this way helps to control the company seal’s use.
+It protects the company from its unauthorised usage and supports the validity of legitimate sealings.

-Even where a business uses a company seal, it’s possible for there to be circumstances or documents for which it’s not required to be used.
+Even where a business uses a company seal, there may be circumstances or documents for which it’s not required.